-B.1.3 MikT_EX Root Directories
+B.1.3 MikTEX Root Directories

-The MikT_EX system for Windows doesn't support local or personal TEXMF trees by default, although you can set up such directories by using its configuration tools.
-The Settings tool (in the MikT_EX program group) includes a "Roots" tab.
+The MikTEX system for Windows doesn't support local or personal TEXMF trees by default, although you can set up such directories by using its configuration tools.
+The Settings tool (in the MikTEX program group) includes a "Roots" tab.
 You can create a directory (such as C:\LOCALTEXMF) and then use the Roots tab to add that directory.
-The directory you create will have to have subdirectories conforming to the T_EX Directory System standard.
+The directory you create will have to have subdirectories conforming to the TEX Directory System standard.

 Once you've added your new root, you should use the Up and Down buttons to ensure that your root is searched before the other roots.
-(Alternatively, you can put your root last, and you will always get the version of packages that come with or were installed by MikT_EX, but packages you've installed that aren't included in MikT_EX's system will be found.
+(Alternatively, you can put your root last, and you will always get the version of packages that come with or were installed by MikTEX, but packages you've installed that aren't included in MikTEX's system will be found.

-If you add files to your local root after you've added the root to MikT_EX's list of root directories, you need to refresh the filename database by hand so that MikT_EX's component applications can find the new files.1 that pane a button labeled Refresh FNDB.
-Click the button, and wait while MikT_EX rescans its file roots.
+If you add files to your local root after you've added the root to MikTEX's list of root directories, you need to refresh the filename database by hand so that MikTEX's component applications can find the new files.

+To update the database, start the MikTEX Settings application and select the General tab.
+You should see a pane labeled Maintenance, and inside that pane a button labeled Refresh FNDB.
+Click the button, and wait while MikTEX rescans its file roots.
 Once it's done, you should be able to use your new files.

-To update the database, start the MikT_EX Settings application and select the General tab.
-You should see a pane labeled Maintenance, and inside

-$^{^{1}}$ MikT_EX's filename database is equivalent to the ls-R files that Unix T_EX systems use; on Unix systems, local and personal TEXMF trees are searched, so you don't need to index them.
+$^{1}$ MikTEX's filename database is equivalent to the ls-R files that Unix TEX systems use; on Unix systems, local and personal TEXMF trees are searched, so you don't need to index them.